Open Academic Search Complete

 of the articles, the term smoking cessation,

+was used.
 Let's try a search using "electronic cigarettes"

 and "smoking cessation"